British Transport Police: Firearms unit

 In May 2011, the Secretary of State for Transport announced with agreement from the Home Secretary that approval had been given for BTP to develop a firearms capability following a submission to government in December by BTP.
-Government stated that this was not in response to any specific threat, and pointed out that it equipped the BTP with a capability that was already available to other police forces and that BTP relied upon police forces for assistance which was a burden.
+Government stated that this was not in response to any specific threat and pointed out that it equipped BTP with a capability that was already available to other police forces and that BTP relied upon police forces for assistance which was a burden.

 In February 2012, BTP firearms officers commenced patrols focusing on mainline stations in London and transport hubs to provide a visible deterrence and immediate armed response if necessary.
 Firearms officers carry a Glock 17 handgun and a LMT CQB 10.5" SBR carbine that may be fitted with a suppressor and are trained to armed response vehicle standard.
 (Note: The Firearms Unit whilst training firearms officers to Armed Response Vehicle (ARV) standard does not conduct ARV patrols; however, it uses vehicles to transport officers and tactical equipment to and from stations.)

-In 2014, the Firearms Act 1968 was amended to recognise BTP as a police force under the Act in order to provide BTP a firearms licensing exemption the same as other police forces.
+In 2014, the Firearms Act 1968 was amended by the Anti-social Behaviour, Crime and Policing Act 2014 to recognise BTP as a police force under the Act in order to provide BTP a firearms licensing exemption the same as other police forces.

 In December 2016, firearms officers commenced patrolling on board train services on the London Underground.
 In May 2017, as part of the response to the Manchester Arena bombing, it was announced that firearms officers would patrol on board trains outside London for the first time.

-In June 2017, BTP announced that the force firearms capability would be expanding outside of London with plans to establish armouries and hubs at Birmingham and Manchester.
-In October 2017, BTP commenced an internal advertisement requesting expressions of interest from substantive constables for the role of firearms officers at Birmingham and Manchester.
+In June 2017, BTP also announced that the force firearms capability would be expanding outside of London by establishing armouries and hubs at Birmingham and Manchester.